Alfajor: Argentina

-It was on that occasion that alfajores became known throughout the country thanks to the 24 constituents who, after living in Santa Fe for six months, chose this dessert to take home as a souvenir.
-The nickname "Merengo" gave rise to a brand that can still be found today in stores selling alfajores in the city of Santa Fe.
+These alfajores became known throughout the country after the 24 writers of the constitution, who, after living in Santa Fe for six months, took this dessert home as a souvenir.
 Today, it is a heritage of the city of Santa Fe and is handcrafted in that city and its surrounding areas.
+The nickname "Merengo" gave rise to a brand of alfajores.

-They are also manufactured in the provinces of Santiago del Estero and Tucumán, and the Havanna brand manufactures them in the city of Mar del Plata and in most of the tourist places of Argentina.
+The Cordobes alfajor is filled with fruit jellies (generally of quince).
+In addition, there is the Rogel, similar to the Santa Fe but bigger (the size of a small cake) and a variety from Tucuman known as a clarita, with two crunchy cookies and filled with a jelly made up of sugar molasses.

-The Cordobes alfajor stands out among the regional varieties of Argentina; it is filled with jellies of fruits (generally of quince), one of the most well - known brands is Estancia El Rosario.
-Other outstanding variety is the alfajor from Santa Fe which has no less than three puff pastry covers adhered to one another with much dulce de leche and everything glazed (Industrial preparations can be differentiated because they are not coated in the lower part, since the coating is made in plates).
-In addition, In Santa Fe, it can be acquired the Rogel, of similar characteristics, but bigger (the size of a small cake) and the variety from Tucuman, which is known as a clarita and it is made up with two crunchy cookies as covers and filled with a jelly made up of sugar molasses.
-In Argentina, alfajores made up of cornflour are very consumed as well (covers made up of maize starch, filled with dulce de leche and grated coconut around the joining).
+In Argentina, alfajores made up of cornflour are very consumed as well (covers made up of maize starch, filled with dulce de leche and grated coconut around the filling).